input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 Note that offchain we need to do some work to ensure that we give each `FUELMintingPolicy` and `FUELMintingPolicy'` a unique `Version` integer.

-In words: this new `FUELProxyPolicy` allows users to either:
+As a summary, this new `FUELProxyPolicy` allows users to either:

 - claim `FUEL` from merkle roots that were minted with the old `FUELMintingPolicy`; or